JEFF KING (Alaska, USA) – long distance mushing

 Visit Jeff’s Husky Homestead website.

-Jeff’s harness of choice is our Hybrid Light Weight Harness.
+Jeff’s harness of choice is our Hybrid Light Weight Harness and our Distance Harness.

 ALIY ZIRKLE & ALLEN MOORE (Alaska, USA) – long distance mushing

-Here they are!
-The famous wife & husband duo, known not only for their outstanding race performance but also for dog care that is second to none!
+Howling Dog Alaska is very proud to have this famous wife & husband duo, known not only for their outstanding race performance but also for dog care that is second to none, on board again this season.

 MELISSA STEWART & JASON STEWART (Alaska, USA) – long distance mushing

 Jason and Melissa Stewart own and operate Owl Creek Kennel in Knik, AK.
 Owl Creek Kennel’s origins go back to the mid-80’s and was started by Melissa’s parents Mike and Patricia Owens in Nome, AK.
-Jason’s and Melissa’s goal for this season is for Jason to compete in his first Iditarod and cross under the Burled Arch in Nome.
-Jason and Melissa welcomed their newest member, Ellen Patricia, to Team Stewart in August of 2017.
-Jason also has a son, Caswell, who is 12.
+Jason’s and Melissa’s goals for this season are not as ambitious as they were in the past since they welcomed their daughter (a future junior musher) to their family a year ago.
+Jason and Melissa, both Iditarod finishers, will take a break from this 1000 mile long race this year.
+However, they will enter their team in several mid-distance races throughout Alaska.

 Here at Howling Dog, we have a special “soft spot” for Melissa and Jason, as the lineage of the majority of their dogs goes back to dogs bred in our Howling Dog Kennel.